m4vic/poly-reasoner/README.md

 Polyreasoner does **not** make decisions for you.
 It helps you think better before making them.

+ℹ️ Note

+This project explores system design and implementation patterns using AI-assisted development.
+It prioritizes clarity of architecture and ideas over production guarantees.
 ---

 ## What Polyreasoner Is